mx1001/hardops_manual/docs/boolean.md

 When an object is used as a boolean the following things happen:
   - object is converted into a wire
-  - object receives the sstatus: boolshape which affects the Q menu
+  - object receives the sstatus: boolshape which affects the <kbd>Q</kbd> menu

-This means the object has a special Q menu with options for bevel, solidify and array.
+This means the object has a special <kbd>Q</kbd> menu with options for bevel, solidify and array.
 To demonstrate them all at once.

 ![bool](img/boolean/ll7.gif)